mcrepeau/cbportal/README.md

 Clipboard Portal is a Python application that synchronizes clipboard content across multiple devices using MQTT protocol.
 It supports both text and image content.

+## Use cases

+- When using a VM with no clipboard sharing capabilities with the host machine
+- When wanting to copy-paste data between 2 (or more!) computers

 ## Features

 - Synchronizes clipboard content in real-time.